yasarsid/offscreenCanvasRender/README.md

 When you click "Render with Web Worker," the application:
 1. Disables the button to prevent multiple clicks
 2. Starts timing the operation
-3. Distributes rendering tasks among a pool of 4 workers
+3. Distributes rendering tasks among your configured pool of workers (default: 2)
 4. Each worker renders to an OffscreenCanvas and returns the result as an ImageBitmap
 5. The main thread draws these ImageBitmaps onto the visible canvases
 6. Measures and displays the total render time